kubic-project/kubic-terraform-kvm/README.md

-# kubic-kvm
+# terraform-kubic-kvm

-The goal is to provide a simple setup of three Kubic VMs.
+The goal is to provide a simple setup of three [Kubic](https://kubic.opensuse.org/) VMs.

-You can extend the main.tf example provided in the `kubic-kvm` dir.

 # About terraform-libvirt